A Guide to Handling Autistic Meltdowns

 Emotional stressors such as frustration, anger, or disappointment can also trigger an autism meltdown.
 People with autism may have difficulty regulating their emotions and may struggle to communicate their feelings effectively.

-An autism meltdown can look different for each person, but common signs include:
+An autism meltdown can look different for each person, but common autistic meltdown symptoms include:

 • Crying or screaming